AmpliconSuite/CycleViz/README.md

 ## CycleViz

 ### Installation
 Visualize outputs of AmpliconReconstructor in Circos-style images.
+Currently only supports hg19, but will add hg38 soon.

 Requires python2 and matplotlib version 2.0.0 or higher and intervaltree python module.